MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

   // Here you "autobox" the basetype into its corresponding primitive type list.add(5);

-- Avoid using floats and double if exact numbers are needed.
+- Avoid using floats and doubles if exact numbers are needed.
-  Use BigDecimal for floating points operations when precision is needed.
+  Use BigDecimal for floating point operations when precision is needed.
-  For better performances use int and long operation.
+  For better performances use int and long operations.

 - Prefer 32-bit floats for embedded performance.
 Double operations are CPU intensive.